erpc-io/eRPC/README.md

    using `cmake . -DPERF=ON/OFF -DTRANSPORT=raw/infiniband/dpdk`.
  * Each application directory in `apps` contains a config file that must specify all flags defined in `apps/apps_common.h`.
-For example, `num_processes` specifies the total number of eRPC processes in the cluster In addition, the config file may contain flags that are specific to an application.
+For example, `num_processes` specifies the total number of eRPC processes in the cluster.
  * The URIs of eRPC processes in the cluster are specified in `scripts/autorun_process_file`.
 Each line in this file must be `<hostname> <management udp port> <numa_node>`.
 One eRPC process is allowed